ChihchengHsieh/SpamDetectionProject/README.md

 ## TODO List:

 - [ ] Try Another Architecture to see if the problem is on the DATASET <Transformer, PURE LSTM>
+- [ ] Modularize the whole code

+Problem assumption:

+The LSTM Sequence is too long so the backprop will have gradient problem.

 ## Dataset: